 - Improved lymphatic system: Deep breathing improves the activity of the lymphatic system, which is responsible for removing toxins from your body.

-How to do lateral breathing in Pilates?
+How to do lateral deep breathing in Pilates?

 Learning the lateral breathing technique will not only establish a good form for beginners but also improve results for more advanced-level practitioners.
 Adding lateral breaths to your usual breathing from the diaphragm will increase your overall breathing capacity.